phpMussel/phpMussel/_docs/readme.EN.txt

       to not attempt to initiate scans for such empty elements, ignore them when found and to not return any related error messages, thus allowing continuation of the page request.
 0 - OFF, 1 - ON.
+    "only_allow_images"
+    - If you only expect or only intend to allow images to be uploaded to your system or CMS, and if you absolutely do not require any files other than images to be uploaded to your system or CMS, this directive should be switched ON, but should otherwise be switched OFF.
+If this directive is switched ON, it will instruct phpMussel to indiscriminately block any uploads identified as non-image files, without scanning them.
+This may reduce processing time and memory usage for attempted uploads of non-image files.
+0 - OFF, 1 - ON.

                                      ~ ~ ~